Ali-Taherkhany-Dev/Git-Fundamentals/README.md

     git checkout -b branch-name
     ```
 - branch &rarr; Shows all the branches and points to the current one
+- diff &rarr; Compares to versions of code and shows everything that have been changed
+- merge

 ## Hints